openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_attribute_type.md

 ### Delete a concept attribute type

-* Delete or Retire a target concept attribute type by its UUID.
-Returns a `404 Not Found` status if concept attribute not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.
+* Delete or retire a target concept attribute type by its UUID.
+Returns `404 Not Found` status if concept attribute does not exist.
+If not authenticated or user does not have sufficient privilege, a `401 Unauthorized` status is returned.

     #### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
-    *purge* | `Boolean` | The resource will be voided/retired unless purge = ‘true’
+    *purge* | `Boolean` | The resource will be retired unless purge = "true"

     ```console
         DELETE /conceptattributetype/:target_concept_attribute_type_uuid?purge=true